Holiday Preparation Part 2: Unwrapping Marketing Success in Time for the Holidays

 Optimize for Mobile Traffic and Conversions

-In previous years, consumers tended research products and brands on smartphones before ultimately making purchases on laptops or desktops.
+In previous years, consumers tended to research products and brands on smartphones before ultimately making purchases on laptops or desktops.
 No longer.
 Last year’s Cyber Monday marked the first $2 billion mobile shopping day in the US — a number that’s likely to be surpassed this year.

 From browsing to buying, holiday shoppers will be doing it all on the go this season.
 With larger smartphone screens, helpful voice assistants and advanced shopping apps, relying on mobile devices is easier than ever.
-Walls anticipates mobile will account for a solid 80% of all holiday traffic this year.
+We anticipates mobile will account for a solid 80% of all holiday traffic this year.

 In other words …